yidnek-hake/hello-world/README.md

 # hello-world
 This my first GitHub repository project
-Tell me abou8t yourself,experience , roles and responsibilities
+Tell me about yourself,experience , roles and responsibilities